pedropp222/BinaryCalc/README.md

 # BinaryCalc

-This is a console program that lets you calculate and evaluate expressions to binary, hex and decimal numbers.
+This is a C# console program that lets you calculate and evaluate expressions to binary, hex and decimal numbers.

 ## Features

 - Conversion between binary/decimal/hexadecimal/octal
 - 2's complement representation
 - Capable of executing expressions such as adding, subtraction and bitwise `AND`,`OR`,`NOT` and more
-- Expressions can have multiple types of numbers, so `135 + NOT(F OR 10011)` is a valid expression (all numbers get normalized to the biggest numeric type, so in this case all three numbers will be hexadecimal)
+- Expressions can have multiple types of values, so `135 + NOT(F OR 10011)` is a valid expression (all numbers get normalized to the biggest numeric type, so in this case all three numbers will be hexadecimal)
 - Somewhat pretty error messages in all operations (lexing, parsing, executing)
 - Value overflow detection
 - Passing Unit Test suite